gabrieldausque/hermes/docs/markdown/Examples.md

 # HomePage - Examples

-This section contains examples and how to's documentation to help you to use the hermes topic service
+This section contains examples and how to's documentation to help you to use the hermes frameworks

-## The Project Application
+## The Project Application (Topic Service demo)

 A simple CRUD project using featherjs